rajulrs13/dell-hackathon/README.md

 ## Overview
 - Client Side is built on Vue.js
 - Server is built using Python ( Flask )
-- Authentication is done is firebase
+- Authentication is done using firebase

 ## Team Members